A

 thousands that have participated in the day and night vigils at the Alabama

 Supreme Court building.
-These people look as though they belong in a
+These people look as though they belong in a Norman

 Rockwell painting . . . simply a cross section of